Welcome to the Warwickshire Local History Society

-Latest: a new cumulative Warwickshire Bibliography has been produced.
+Publications: A new cumulative Warwickshire Bibliography is now available.
 See link on 'Publications' page; please let us know of any errors or omissions.

 For enquiries and bookings for forthcoming events, contact Neville Usher, firstname.lastname@example.org, 01789 205043

 Meetings from October to April 8.00pm,